ayanamidev/tornado-cash-liquid-staking/README.md

 ## Economics

-- The relayer asks for $Torn to be locked and emits a staked version of the tokens.
+- The relayer asks for $TORN to be locked and emits a staked version of the tokens.
 - A share of the relay fees is used buyback $Torn distributed to governance stakers.
 - The profits are distributed to $Torn liquid staking token holders.
 - The operator is incentivized to keep the infrastructure operational by taking a % of the the revenues.